updated 30 March 2020

 Controversial advice in the West but still worth doing:

-1. drink lots of hot or warm liquids, coffee, tea, soup.
-In addition, take a sip of warm water every 20 minutes because this keeps your mouth moist and washes any of the virus into your mouth where the gastric juices can neutralize it before it gets to the lungs. (this advice is not medically proven to eradicate the virus but it could help partially, certainly worth doing simply to stay hydrated.
+1. drink lots of hot or warm liquids.
+In addition, take a sip of warm water every 20 minutes because this keeps your mouth moist and washes any of the virus into your mouth where the gastric juices can neutralize it before it gets to the lungs. (this advice is not medically proven to eradicate the virus but worth doing simply to stay hydrated.
 We become stupid very fast when we are not hydrated.
 Also warm drinks instead of cold are recommended to conserve your internal energy power house/core power or chi.)

 Here’s master qigong teacher Mantak Chia on why warm is better than cold in preserving your life force: